matthiask/traduire/cli/README.md

     python manage.py compilemessages

-Submitting pofiles only uses the `msgid` values (it does the same thing `msgmerge` does by default).
+Submitting pofiles only uses the `msgid` values except on the first submit.
 Also, it doesn't delete obsolete strings.
 If you know what you're doing you can replace the `.po` files on the server:

     trd replace project/locale

+The CLI currently doesn't support deleting translation catalogs, that's restricted to the administration interface.